harinlee83/DuoMapper/README.md

 # Python Scripts
-- This repo contains miscellaneous Python scripts to organize and restructure datasets used to validate secondary use of human genomics data
+- This repo contains miscellaneous Python scripts that organize and restructure datasets used to validate secondary use of human genomics data
 - Note: make sure to keep track of which csv files the scripts are taking as input

 ## Script 1: organizer.py